DavidCico/Benfords-law-with-JAVA/README.md

 **David Cicoria** - *Initial work* - [DavidCico](https://github.com/DavidCico)

-<p align="justify">See also the list of [contributors](https://github.com/DavidCico/Benfords-law-with-JAVA/graphs/contributors) who participated in this project.</p>
+See also the list of [contributors](https://github.com/DavidCico/Benfords-law-with-JAVA/graphs/contributors) who participated in this project.